NischayPurnekar/Physical-Domain-Adversarial-Attacks-Against-License-Plate-Detection/README.md

 - generated attack outputs
 - demo or presentation materials

-## Citation

-This codebase is associated with work submitted to **EUSIPCO**.
-If you use this repository in academic work, please cite the corresponding paper once the bibliographic details are available.

 ## Contact

 For questions related to the experimental code release, please contact: